DannySto/stepping-pi/README.md

 =========

 With this Ansible Role playbook you automate the configuration of you raspberry pi into a SSH Stepping stone server

-  roles:
+    - roles:
         - apt_update
         - ssh_config
         - ufw
         - fail2ban

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+This role will harden and reconfigure your ssh server

 Role Variables
 --------------